francocurotto/DDMre/documentation/abilities_notes.md

 Allows monster to attack monsters with FLY ability.

 ## NEUTRAL
-Negates the effect of type advantages and disadvantages during attacks.
+Negates the effect of type advantages and disadvantages during attacks, when attacking and being attacked.

 # Wrap Vortex
 Monsters can move through or be in the same location of a warp vortex.
 One monster can move to any vortex freely on command, as long as there is no other monster in that location.